Noel Dyson: Personal life and death

-Dyson was married twice, to actor Kenneth Edwards, in 1949, and school teacher Major Harry Judge.
-She died of cancer on 29 June 1995, aged 78.
+Dyson married actor Kenneth Edwards in 1949, the marriage later ended in divorce.
+In 1979, she married school teacher Harry Judge.
+Until the end of her life, the couple resided in Winchcombe, Gloucestershire.
+She died of cancer on 29 June 1995, at the age of 78.
 A service of thanksgiving was held on 2 October 1995 at St Paul's, Covent Garden.
-The service was officiated by Canon Bill Hall, Senior Chaplain of the Actors' Church Union, and attended by many friends, including William G. Stewart, with a reading from Judge.
-Judge died in 2003, aged 90.
+The service was officiated by Canon Bill Hall, Senior Chaplain of the Actors' Church Union and attended by many friends, including William G. Stewart, with a reading from Judge.
+Judge died in 2003, at the age of 90.